Kendall rank correlation coefficient: Tau-a

-The Tau-a statistic tests the strength of association of the cross tabulations.
-Both variables have to be ordinal.
-Tau-a will not make any adjustment for ties.
+The Tau statistic defined by Kendall in 1938 was retrospectively renamed Tau-a.
+It represents the strength of positive or negative association of two quantitative or ordinal variables without any adjustment for ties.
 It is defined as:

 where nc, nd and n0 are defined as in the next section.

+When ties are present, $n_c + n_d < n_0$ and, the coefficient can never be equal to +1 or −1.
+Even a perfect equality of the two variables (X=Y) leads to a Tau-a < 1.

 Tau-b

 The Tau-b statistic, unlike Tau-a, makes adjustments for ties.

+This Tau-b was first described by Kendall in 1945 under the name Tau-w as an extension of the original Tau statistic supporting ties.

-Values of Tau-b range from −1 (100% negative association, or perfect inversion) to +1 (100% positive association, or perfect agreement).
-A value of zero indicates the absence of association.
+Values of Tau-b range from −1 (100% negative association, or perfect disagreement) to +1 (100% positive association, or perfect agreement).
+In case of the absence of association, Tau-b is equal to zero.

-The Kendall Tau-b coefficient is defined as:
+The Kendall Tau-b coefficient is defined as :